vladysor/SensEdu/docs/contributing/index.md

 Check [Documentation Contributions]({% link contributing/docs.md %}) for detailed instructions.

 {: .IMPORTANT}
 For educational purposes, the documentation is aimed not only at developers but at beginner students as well.
-Try to avoid logical skips, use simple language and add diagrams, image or code examples!
+Try to avoid logical skips, use simple language, and add diagrams, images or code examples!

 ### Improve Code